-Designating it meets one of the aims of the OnTrent Initiative in distinctiveness, character and diversity of the landscape.
+Designating it meets one of the aims of the OnTrent Initiative in that it respects and enhances local

 LGS 3) Upper Brick Kiln Piece.
 (Land north of Kingfisher Drive to the east of Colwich.)
 This land is crossed by footpath FP37 and is a favourite picnic site for the Colwich Walking Group.
 It is wildflower grassland known for its Common Spotted Orchids which are locally uncommon.
 Staffordshire Wildlife Trust are planning an Ecological Survey of this site and the field to the northeast.